Help us dismantle structural racism and build a stronger, more inclusive Greater Hartford!

 Dismantling structural racism is an urgent priority.

-We have been doing this work for some time, but the past year has laid bare the generational disparities in our country, and we are compelled to sharpen our focus.
-We cannot achieve our mission to create lasting solutions that result in a vibrant Greater Hartford unless we confront the structural racism that has erected countless barriers for communities of color.
+The past two years have laid bare the generational disparities in our country.
+We can't create a truly vibrant Greater Hartford unless we confront the structural racism that has erected countless barriers for communities of color.

-When you give to the Action Fund for Racial Justice, your dollars will be deployed with urgency to help disrupt existing systemic racism and achieve equity in social and economic mobility in Greater Hartford.
-You can also choose to direct your donation towards racial justice work in one of our strategic outcome areas:
+When you give to the Action Fund for Racial Justice, your dollars will be deployed with urgency to help disrupt existing systemic racism.

 Higher Opportunity Neighborhoods